Do you want to add value to your retirement budget? And stay mentally and physically active in retirement? Then, vegetable gardening is your answer!

 I like this quote, “Gardening is cheaper than therapy and you get tomatoes”.
 I’ve always known that gardening of any kind is beneficial to improving one’s mood.
 Being in a garden setting has a therapeutic effect.
-Fresh air and sunshine takes your mind off of your worries and relieves stress.
+Fresh air and sunshine take your mind off of your worries and relieves stress.
 Plus, there’s an extra bonus to digging in the mud!
-A study by PubMed.gov concluded that physical activity, especially daily gardening, could lower the risk of dementia by 36%!
+A study by PubMed.gov concluded that physical activity, including daily gardening, could lower your risk of dementia.
+That’s because any activity that stimulates your brain can help with memory.
 That alone is a great motivator to pick up a shovel!

-Instead of simply focusing on building wealth, as most retirement strategies do, self-reliance is about living abundantly.
-Although, it’s not about the money.
+Instead of simply focusing on building wealth, as most retirement strategies recommend, self-reliance is about living abundantly through independence.
 If your extravagant lifestyle is no longer affordable or satisfying, planting a vegetable garden and growing your own food can be a rewarding experience.
 It can be the first step toward independence and lowering your expenses.

 Disclosure: This article contains Amazon affiliate links to products we recommend.
 If you click through and make a purchase through these links, we’ll get a small commission, but you won’t pay any extra.
 Thank you!

 The right tools will make your vegetable gardening season much easier.
 Here are some essentials that we recommend:

 Garden Hose Nozzle – Don’t be cheap when it comes to a spray nozzle.
 It makes watering your garden fun, easy, and efficient.